 Changed or reinforced your career direction?

 Been a mentor or role model for you?

 If so, you may wish to nominate that faculty member for the prestigious Donna B. Hamilton Undergraduate Studies Programs Teaching Award, or the Donna B. Hamilton Undergraduate Studies General Education Teaching Award.

 Based on undergraduate student nominations, the Office of Undergraduate Studies will recognize two faculty members for excellence in teaching: one faculty member teaching in an Undergraduate Studies Program, and one faculty member teaching in a General Education Program.
 The two recognized faculty will receive $1,000 cash awards and will be acknowledged in a ceremony held at the end of each Spring semester.

-The deadline for submitting nominations is end of day on April 2.
+The 2020 deadline for submitting nominations was April 2.